 I pulled from the best instruction on fixing a golf slice on the interwebs and put it together in one simple guide.
-This is one you'll want to remember and come back too.
+This is one you’ll want to remember and come back to.

 First – What is a slice in golf?

 For right-handers, a slice is a golf shot that curves excessively to the right of its starting line.
-For left-handers, the ball turns the opposite way from its start line.
+For left-handers, the ball turns excessively to the left of its start line.